 Borrowers who already work with SoFi for their banking or other lending services might appreciate keeping more of their financial business in one place.
-SoFi is also a strong choice for people who have strong credit, or short credit histories but a solid track record.
+SoFi is also a good choice for people who have strong credit or short credit histories but a solid track record.
 You can avoid some of the fees Upstart might charge and still get a good interest rate.

 How to choose between Upstart and SoFi

-If you have a large project, consider SoFi.
-By contrast, SoFi lets you borrow twice as much as Upstart, up to $100,000, which makes it the lender of choice if you have a big expense you want to cover or you’re looking to consolidate a few large debts.
+By contrast, SoFi lets you borrow twice as much as Upstart — up to $100,000 — which makes it the lender of choice if you have a big expense you want to cover or you’re looking to consolidate a few large debts.

-If you want more flexibility in the term of your loan, consider SoFi.
-With SoFi, you can choose loan terms ranging from two years to seven years, giving you lots of options when it comes to the length of your loan.
+It also lets you choose loan terms ranging from two years to seven years, giving you lots of options when it comes to the length of your loan.
 You can use that to prioritize saving on interest with quick repayment or a longer-term loan with smaller monthly payments.

 Both SoFi and Upstart are strong lenders.
-While Upstart has higher origination fees than SoFi, it makes up for it by offering potentially lower rates and being willing to lend to people with poor credit.
-SoFi, on the other hand, keeps its loans fee-free and offers much larger loans, but only to people who have a good credit score.
+While Upstart has higher rates and charges origination fees, it makes up for it by being willing to lend to people with poor credit.
+SoFi, on the other hand, allows you to choose whether you want additional fees to adjust your monthly payments and offers much larger loans — but only to people who have a good credit score.